Fontana della Barcaccia: Description

 The sculptural fountain is made into the shape of a half-sunken ship with water overflowing its sides into a small basin.
 The source of the water comes from the Acqua Vergine, an aqueduct from 19 BCE.
 Bernini built this fountain to be slightly below street level due to the low water pressure from the aqueduct.
 Water flows from seven points of fountain: the center baluster; two inside the boat from sun-shaped human faces; and four outside the boat.

 According to legend, as the River Tiber flooded in 1598, water carried a small boat into the Piazza di Spagna.
 When the water receded, a boat was deposited in the center of the square, and it was this event that inspired Bernini's creation.
 The fountain is decorated with the papal coat of arms of the Barberini family as a reminder of Pope Urban VIII's ancestry.

 Damage and restoration

 On May 15, 2007 four drunken tourists damaged the monumental fountain with a large screwdriver inflicting a deep scratch, with the consequent detachment of a significant part of the papal coat of arms.
-The carabinieri rushed to the place were attacked by the four vandals, but still managed to get them under arrest and prevent further damage.
+The carabinieri who rushed to the place were attacked by the four vandals, but still managed to get them under arrest and prevent further damage.

 Restoration on the fountain has been carried out several times, the last being in 2014, through a private donation of €209,960.
 A few weeks after the unveiling, the fountain was damaged on 19 February 2015 by a group of Dutch football hooligans, who were in Rome to support Rotterdam-based club Feyenoord in a Europa League match against A.S.
 Roma.
 The group, allegedly under the influence of alcohol and drugs, stepped into the fountain and threw bottles and rubbish in it before clashing with the police.